Asana vs Trello for Project Management

 Unfortunately, to use Gantt charts and timeline views in Asana, you’ll need to purchase the Asana Starter plan, which costs $13.49 per user per month.

-An alternative is to connect Asana with an app like Visor to share and update your projects using a range of views, including Gantt charts and timelines.
+Asana also comes with a much more comprehensive range of integration options.
+Therefore an alternative is to connect Asana with an app like Visor to share and update your projects using a range of views, including Gantt charts and timelines.
 These views stay entirely in sync with your data in Asana, so you maintain your single source of truth.

 Here’s an example of a Gantt chart in Visor connected to my Asana project: